From £49,6707

 84% get more money with

+Other than perhaps under the bonnet, this isn't a particularly unusual family SUV; although Mazda certainly has previous with those.
 Take the Pathfinder XV-1: a Series 1 Land Rover knock-off, only even more goggle-eyed, especially when painted Kermit green, as many were.
 In the 1960s, a tiny run of these 4x4s left a dedicated Mazda plant in what was then Burma, having been ordered by various government agencies.
-The funny thing is that even today some Mazda execs won’t believe the XV-1 really existed unless you show them a physical specimen.
-With its badges.
+Even today some Mazda execs won’t believe the XV-1 really existed unless you show them a physical specimen; with its badges.

 If the XV-1 was at least functional, the Parkway 26 was the oddball motor show concept that made production.
 With a glasshouse to rival that of The Shard, the pretty-ish 26 was a three-tonne, 25-seat minibus hauled along by, of all things, a gutless two-rotor Wankel.
 To make anything like progress, the thing had to be so remorselessly caned that two 70-litre fuel tanks were needed to assuage its thirst.
 A good-old reciprocating engine of 1000cc was also called for if you wanted to power the air-con.
 Talk about a vicious cycle.
 Just 44 were made.